Advanced Aircraft Analysis Module Descriptions

 - Acquisition CostFor estimation of the manufacturing and acquisition costs.
 The difference between these costs is the profit made by the manufacturer.

-- Operating Cost (military)For estimation of the military airplane operating costs.
+- Operating Cost (military)For estimation of the military aircraft operating costs.

-- Operating Cost (civil)For estimation of the civil airplane operating costs.
+- Operating Cost (civil)For estimation of the civil aircraft operating costs.

-- Life Cycle CostFor estimation of the life cycle cost of an airplane program.
+- Life Cycle CostFor estimation of the life cycle cost of an aircraft program.
 The life cycle cost is defined as the sum of R.D.T.E. cost, acquisition cost, operating cost and disposal cost

-- Price DataFor estimation of the engine price, propeller price and airplane price as well as a rapid method for estimating prices of future designs.
+- Price DataFor estimation of the engine price, propeller price and aircraft price as well as a rapid method for estimating prices of future designs.

 The purpose of the Atmosphere module is to calculate the properties of the standard atmosphere at a given altitude and temperature offset.
 Air density, pressure, temperature, speed of sound and acceleration of gravity are calculated as a function of altitude.
 For a given speed the Mach number is calculated.